 This nightmare of a condition occurs when a growth of keratinizing squamous epithelium begins to expand and destroy the bones in the middle ear.
 It is even possible for this infection to spread to the brain – although this is rare.
 The symptoms of this condition include severe ear pain and discharge from the ear.

 Are you hearing sounds that you know aren’t originating from an external source?
 This might be a sign of tinnitus.
 People have described hearing a ringing, clicking, buzzing or even a hissing sound that seems to originate from within their ear.
 If you’ve experienced this it might mean that you’ve experienced trauma in the ears, have extreme ear wax build-up, are suffering from hearing loss among many other things.
-According to the National Institute Of Deafness And Other Communicative Disorders (NIDCD),
+According to the National Institute Of Deafness And Other Communicative Disorders (NIDCD), “Roughly 10 percent of the U.S. adult population, or about 25 million Americans, has experienced tinnitus lasting at least five minutes in the past year.”
+Please consult your doctor to find out what is causing the tinnitus.

 6. Otitis Externa Or Swimmer’s Ear